archtutorials-adelaide/extreme_territories/_posts/2020-03-15-ImportShapefileGrasshopper.md

 ![](/extreme_territories/images/clipped_geometries.gif?raw=true)

-Now our files are ready for be imported into Grasshopper.
+Now our files are ready to be imported into Grasshopper.

 ### 3. Import shapefiles into Grasshopper